 As MMS examines target and source lines in your main process, it uses the CMS\$LIB logical name to establish the CMS directory from which sources will be fetched if the target must be updated.
 If you use the CMS SET LIBRARY command in an action line, that command is executed in the subprocess where MMS normally executes action lines.
-Such an action establishes a new library as the current default for any subsequent action lines that execute CMS SET LIBRARY command is executed in the subprocess \$LIB is not changed in the main process because the CMS SET LIBRARY command is executed in the subprocess.
+Such an action establishes a new library as the current default for any subsequent action lines that execute CMS commands.
+However, the value of CMS\$LIB is not changed in the main process because the CMS SET LIBRARY command is executed in the subprocess.
 MMS still looks for sources in the library represented by CMS\$LIB.

-The MMS qualifier /REVISE\DATE has no effect when MMS is accessing elements in CMS libraries.
+The MMS qualifier /REVISE_DATE has no effect when MMS is accessing elements in CMS libraries.